Clutch-Refugees/scenario_bench/README.md

 # ScenarioBench

-* Store scenarios
+Library to store test scenarios and run callbacks

-* Store callbacks to run before and after fields
+### Callbacks

-### Callbacks & injections
+Two types of callbacks

-* When callback returns :stop, stop running
+* Stored callbacks (common stuff that needs to be run everytime)
-* Injections: inject callbacks as options passed to run function
+* Injected callbacks, passed as options to `ScenarioBench.run/3`.
+They are specific only to that run of the scenario